Workforce Training

 Apprenticeship

-Apprenticeship combines paid on-the-job experience with classroom instruction to prepare individuals to become journey-level workers in Electrical, Plumbing, HVAC, Medical Assistant, Dental Assistant and Certified Nursing Assistant.
-The Workforce Training Center offers the required four years of related instruction with classes that begin in early September and run through May of each year.
-Each year consists of 160 hours of instruction which is offered on Saturdays or weeknights.
-An Associate of Applied Science Degree for apprenticeship may be available for students who successfully complete all four years of the program.
+Apprenticeship combines paid on-the-job experience with classroom instruction to prepare individuals to become journey-level workers in Electrical, Plumbing, HVAC, Construction, Heavy Equipment Operator, and Logging Equipment Operator.
+Programs are two- to- four years, depending on the program.
+The Workforce Training Center offers the required hours of related instruction with classes that run weeknights or Saturdays beginning in early September and run through May of each year.
+An Associate of Applied Science Degree for apprenticeship may be available for students who successfully complete all years of their program.
+Apprenticeships in health careers are also offered, including Medical Assistant, Dental Assistant and Certified Nursing Assistant.
+Successful completion of these programs generally leads to national industry certification.
+Visit nic.edu/apprenticeship for more information.

 Health Careers and Emergency Services

-The Workforce Training Center offers a variety of health care related training courses to start a career in the medical field.
+The Workforce Training Center offers a variety of health care-related training courses to start a career in the medical field.
 The courses offered lead to an industry-recognized credential in high demand health care roles.
-These courses lead to entry-level employment and open up a clear pathway for career and educational progression.
-Courses offered include: Certified Nursing Assistant, Phlebotomy Technician, Patient Care Coordinator, Medical Office, Restorative Assistant, Mental Health Assistant, Emergency Medical Technician, and Fire Fighter 1 Academy.
+They prepare the student for entry-level employment and open a clear pathway for career and educational progression.
+Courses offered include: Certified Nursing Assistant (CNA), Phlebotomy Technician, Health Unit Coordinator (HUC), Medical Office, Restorative Assistant, Mental Health Assistant, Emergency Medical Technician (EMT), Advanced EMT, and Firefighter 1 Academy.
 Classes start monthly.
+Online Health Careers courses available include EKG Technician, Hemodialysis Technician, Nutrition and Personal Trainer Certification, Physical Therapy Aide, Sterile Processing Technician, Veterinary Assistant, and more.
+Visit nic.edu/healthcareers for more information.

 Customized Training